anggitrestuu/a2a-rs/README.md

 [![Documentation](https://docs.rs/a2a-rs/badge.svg)](https://docs.rs/a2a-rs)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A comprehensive Rust implementation of the Agent-to-Agent (A2A) Protocol, providing both a robust framework library and practical agent examples.
+A Rust implementation of the Agent-to-Agent (A2A) Protocol, providing both a robust framework library and practical agent examples.
 This project demonstrates production-ready agent communication with modern Rust practices and hexagonal architecture.

 ## 🎯 Quick Start - Try the Reimbursement Agent